Machynlleth | Powys | Events | Accommodation | Things to Do

 Machynlleth is a hub for visitors with a passion for the outdoors.
 Located on both the Glyndwr's Way National Trail and the Wales Coast Path, as well as numerous 'Dyfi Discovery' short walks, the area is great location for walking and cycling.

-Despite Machynlleth’s rich political history and contemporary ecological and alternative subculture, it has also played an important role in the history of rock and roll.
-Led Zeppelin’s Robert Plant has owned property here since he was a boy and penned the iconic ‘Stairway to Heaven’ as well as many more songs in his cottage just outside Machynlleth.
+Local stories and legends include the tragic story of Lleucu Llwyd.
+A modern day legend, Led Zeppelin’s Robert Plant, has owned property here since he was a boy and penned the iconic ‘Stairway to Heaven’ as well as many more songs in his cottage just outside Machynlleth.

 Scroll for more highlights...